ToshioCP/Gtk4-tutorial/gfm/sec17.md

 Because GMenuModel is an abstract object, it isn't instantiatable.
 Therefore, it doesn't have any functions to create its instance.
 If you want to create a menu, use `g_menu_new` to create a GMenu instance.
-GMenu inherits all the functions of GMenuModel because of the child object.
+GMenu inherits all the functions of GMenuModel.

 GMenuItem is an object directly derived from GObject.
 GMenuItem and Gmenu (or GMenuModel) don't have a parent-child relationship.